Timotej Kudlička: 2025-26 season

 After good performances for Spartak in pre-season, scoring 2 goals in 4 appearances, it was announced that Kudlička would be joining the club on a loan.
 He made his debut for Spartak in a 1–0 loss against BK Häcken in the Europa League qualifications, coming on as a substitute for Philip Azango in the 79th minute.
 In the 88th minute he had a chance to equalize the game, however his shot was off target.
 He showed himself in a good light on the pitch, impressing with his movement, aggressive attacking and technical ability.
 Kudlička also made an appearance in the second leg, coming on as a substitute once again for Philip Azango in the 69th minute.
 He was involved in the build up to the second goal for Spartak, scored by debutant Giorgi Moistsrapishvili.

-In a Conference League qualification match against Hibernians F.C., Kudlička won a penalty for his team in the 84th minute after being fouled by Hibernians goalkeeper Laurențiu Brănescu.
-The penalty was scored by Roman Procházka to make the final score of 2–1 for Spartak.

-Kudlička made his first first league debut for Spartak in 3–0 win over MFK Ružomberok, coming on as a substitute in the 69th minute He had a chance to score his debut goal however his shot went just wide of the goal.